yxs4yt/DS-2002-Spr25/labs/Lab_4_SQL.md

 ## Insert data

-Using either the `mysql` CLI or the PhpMyAdmin user interface (click the INSERT tab), add data to your new table.
+Using the SQL Editor, add data to your new table.
 Here is a sample entry you can use:

 ```
 INSERT INTO `tracking` (`id`, `file`, `owner`, `updated`, `step`, `source`) VALUES (NULL, 'BkJrynaRf4gu.csv', 'mst3k', '2024-02-08', '4', 'NSF')